koraytugay/koraytugay.github.io/content/java/threads-in-java.md

 {:toc}

 ## Thread vs thread
-- `Thread` is a class in Java
+- `Thread` is a class in Java.
-- `thread` is an individual, lightweight process
+- `thread` is an individual, lightweight process.

 Every thread has its own call stack, in other words: a call stack executes in a separate thread.